 Reason 5: PWAs Can Be Used Offline

 Oh yes, did we mention that progressive web applications can be used offline without access to the internet?
-This is marvellous news for those businesses that have a part of their audience in areas with weak internet access.
+This is marvelous news for those businesses that have a part of their audience in areas with weak internet access.

 And, PWAs can be fitted with push notifications which is great since they serve as reminders and ways to re-engage users to come back to your site.